Portuguese Wine Guide

 Sercial is the rarest and driest kind of Madeira.
 It’s also the most difficult to drink, so I wouldn’t start here if it’s your first time trying Madeira.

 Verdelho is medium dry Madeira and quite possibly my favourite kind.
-There’s a rich range of flavour that doesn’t get obscured by any syrupy sweetness, which sometimes overwhelms.
+There’s a rich range of flavour that doesn’t get obscured by any syrupy sweetness, which can sometimes overwhelm.

 Bual is medium sweet Madeira that’s extremely easy to drink.
 Since it’s undoubtedly the most pleasant of all Madeira, I would recommend starting here.

 The sweetest of all Madeira wines, this is only one that I could see being labelled as a dessert wine.
 Like the Sercial, it can sometimes be too strong and singular in its nature, so if you don’t like sweet wines that much, stay far far away.

 Madeiras made from Blandy’s are generally considered to be a touch sweeter than all of the other producers, so keep that in mind when making your selections.

 Like ports, Madeira is available in blends of years, which start from 3 and going all the way up to 30 or 40, as well as colheitas, which are single year varieties of exceptional quality.
 Generally speaking, I always go with the colheita if I have a choice.